-Spinach Cheese Tortellini & 3 Cheese Sauce has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #GetSaucy #CollectiveBias
+Spinach Cheese Tortellini & 3 Cheese Sauce was compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

-You’ve probably noticed that I’ve been posting quick, easy and nutritious recipes lately since I broke up with my oven.
+You’ve probably noticed that I’ve been posting quick, easy, and nutritious recipes lately since I broke up with my oven.
 Oh, we’ll get back together come fall.
-For now, I’m using shortcuts for cooking that tastes homemade.
+For now, I’m sharing shortcuts for quick and easy meals that taste homemade.

-When I invited my youngest daughter, her fiancé, and both sons over for dinner, I knew I needed something quick, easy and delicious.
+When I invited my youngest daughter, her husband, and both sons over for dinner, I knew I needed something quick, easy, and delicious.
 Since they all love Italian food, I decided to serve Spinach Cheese Tortellini with 3 Cheese Sauce.
-No, I didn’t make anything from scratch.
+No, I didn’t make tortellini from scratch.
 It’s way too hot for that!

 - Fill a large pot with water and place over high heat.